 The fact remains: double pane windows are standard, even in parts of the country that have temperate climates.

 As you might suspect, it's no easy task to enlarge a window opening to accommodate a newer, larger-sized window.
 But does it require ripping out all of the wallboard and siding?

 It's always easier to order smaller sized windows than enlarging a window opening.
-But if you have to enlarge, it's certainly a manageable task.
+But if you have to enlarge, it is certainly a manageable task.

 Few homeowners who have been through the replacement window installation process will say that they care to repeat it.
-After all, it is necessary to invite 3-5 companies into your home to give quotes, and then invite one of those companies back to spend 2 or 3 days installing the windows (which necessitates being on the premises the entire time ).
+After all, it is necessary to invite several companies into your home to give quotes, and then invite one of those companies back to spend a day or two installing the windows (which necessitates being on the premises the entire time ).
 It is work, but worthwhile.
 Your house looks better and feels better.
-Your next round of wintertime energy bills will be 10% lower.
-Your house is quieter.
+Your next round of wintertime energy bills will be lower, your house quieter and warmer.